Our Story

 The establishment of the Ross Museum was made possible by the generous donation of land from Roy and Bette Ann Dittburner.
 The “Ross House”, a replica of an early 1800’s log home was gifted by Jack and Janice McLaren.

-Our Charter Members (1985): Lawrie Barton, President | Norma Bennett, Vice President | Helen Bennett, Corresponding Secretary | Hazel Hawthorne, Treasurer | Dorothy Jack, Recording Secretary | Iva Oates, Archivist | Bill Oates | Joanne Pratt | Rene Rose | George Wallace | Evelyn Moore Price, Honorary Member.
+Our Charter Members (1985): Lawrie Barton, President | Norma Bennett, Vice President | Helen Bennett, Corresponding Secretary | Hazel Hawthorn, Treasurer | Dorothy Jack, Recording Secretary | Iva Oates, Archivist | Bill Oates | Joanne Pratt | Rene Rose | George Wallace | Evelyn Moore Price, Honorary Member.

-In 1995 our team included Catherine Beach, Archivist | Dixie Dittburner, Curator Manager | Clare Stoppa, Curator.
+In 1996 our team included Catherine Beach, Archivist | Dixie Dittburner, Curator Manager | Clare Stoppa, Curator.

-Over the years, our presidents have included Lawrie Barton, Norma Bennett, George Wallace, Douglas Patterson, Mabel Weller, Murray Dittburner, Hazel Hawthorne, Lola Byce, Barbara MacWha, Simon Tunley, Beth Wilson, Mac Coughlin, Evelyn St. Amour, Beatty Pilgrim and Janis Tomkinson.
+Over the years, our presidents have included Lawrie Barton, Norma Bennett, George Wallace, Douglas Patterson, Mabel Weller, Murray Dittburner, Hazel Hawthorn, Lola Byce, Barbara MacWha, Simon Tunley, Beth Wilson, Mac Coughlin, Evelyn St. Amour, Beatty Pilgrim and Janis Tomkinson.